zcraftelite9495/codingstuffs/Python/Personal Project 2024/Quatro-Tetris/quatro-tetris-errors.md

 ## Error Code - 0000

 ### Error Message
-A unexpected error occured.
+A unexpected error in the game code has occured.
 Please try again.
 If the issue persists, please contact the developer.

 ### Error Explanation
 This error results from an error that the system could not specify and requires additional debugging.
 This will contain the error explanation that python gives.